-The risk of osteoporosis in women with diabetes and in post-menopausal women may be cut by consuming flaxseed oil, according to a new study.
+The risk of osteoporosis in women with diabetes and in post-menopausal women may be cut by consuming flaxseed oil, according to research.

-The new research indicates that markers of osteoporosis are reduced by flaxseed oil consumption and it confers a measurable benefit for bone mineral density.
+Research indicates that markers of osteoporosis are reduced by flaxseed oil consumption, with a measurable benefit for bone mineral density.

-Osteoporosis is characterized by low bone mass, which leads to an increased risk of fractures, especially the hips, spine and wrists.
+Osteoporosis happens when the bones lose mass, leading to higher risk of fractures, especially the hips, spine and wrists.

 In osteoporosis, bone density gradually decreases over time.
-In many people it’s not discovered until the condition is quite advanced.
+In most people it’s not discovered until the condition is quite advanced.

 Women are four times more likely to develop osteoporosis than men and the authors of this study explained that previous research indicates that diabetes adds to the risk factors.